bluekitchen/btstack/doc/manual/docs/how_to.md

 are not used as the HCI transport driver and the run loop are implemented in a different way (WICED).
 In any case, the callbacks need to explicitly enabled with the *btstack_run_loop_enable_data_source_callbacks(..)* function.

-In your code, you’ll have to configure the run loop before you start it as shown in Listing [listing:btstackInit].
+In your code, you'll have to configure the run loop before you start it as shown in Listing [listing:btstackInit].
 The application can register data sources as well as timers, e.g., periodical sampling of sensors, or communication over the UART.